 - Batteries from cars

 - Liquid bleach

 - Gas tanks

 - And a list of other types of chemicals.

 There are items in your garage that might have a similar use case; such items need to be packed together.
 Once you notice them, they may be of varying sizes, but it’s always good to keep them together.
 This way, you will have ordered and structured items.
 It will also make it easier for you to pack them and also help you in finding them once you are ready to set things up in your new home.
 If you have cleaning items like broom, rakes, spade, and other similar items, you can assemble them and tie them together or wrap them, so you know how to find them later.

 Keep the essential items handy

 Some of the materials in your garage might be needful immediately upon moving.
-You need to put this together and make sure you have a separate box that you can keep them and label them properly so that when you need them in your new home, it will be easy for you.
+You need to put this together and make sure you have a separate box that you can keep and label properly so that when you need them in your new home, it will be easy for you.
 The same way you pack the things you need on the first night after your move should be the same way you prepare such items.
 Structured packing is always the secret to having a seamless and smooth moving experience.